Many businesses closed due to hazardous road conditions - Mississippi's Best Community Newspaper

 Suzanne Steckler of Natchez Pathology said the lab is closed Tuesday for the safety of clients.

-The Adams County Courthouse, Natchez City Hall and other city and county buildings are closed.
-A determination will be made about whether they will reopen Wednesday as officials continue to receive weather updates.
+The Adams County Courthouse, Natchez City Hall and other city and county buildings are closed at least until Friday.
+A determination will be made on Thursday they will reopen on Friday as officials continue to receive weather updates.

 The Natchez Visitor Center and Natchez Convention Center are also closed.